Arizona vs. Wisconsin: Sportsbook promo codes, odds, spread, over/under - December 9

 Arizona vs. Wisconsin: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-A pair of streaking squads square off when the Arizona Wildcats (7-0) host the Wisconsin Badgers (7-2) on Saturday, December 9, 2023 at 3:15 PM ET.
-The Wildcats are putting their seven-game winning streak on the line versus the Badgers, who have won six in a row.
+The Arizona Wildcats (7-0) will aim to build on a seven-game winning streak when they host the Wisconsin Badgers (7-2) at 3:15 PM ET on Saturday, December 9, 2023.
+The Badgers have taken six games in a row.

-In this article, you will check out odds and spreads for the Arizona vs. Wisconsin matchup across multiple sportsbooks.
+In this article, you will see the spread and odds across multiple sportsbooks for the Arizona vs. Wisconsin matchup.

 Arizona vs. Wisconsin Game Info